CounterpartyXCP/counterparty-core/README.md

 # Counterparty client
-Use `counterparty-client` to manage you Counterparty wallet.
+Use `counterparty-client` to manage your Counterparty wallet.

 For a list of the available command‐line arguments and options, see `$ ./counterparty-client --help`.